 Chop your brussels sprouts to be about 1/2″ x 1″ wedges.
 If you have smaller brussels, that might mean halving them.
 Or if yours are really big, that might mean cutting them in quarters or eighths.

-STEP 2: Put it ALl on a sheet pan and bake
+STEP 2: Put The bacon and brussels sprouts on a sheet pan and bake

 Lay your bacon, brussels sprouts, and apple out on a baking sheet.
 Notice in the picture below how there’s space between everything on the plate?
 That’s intentional.
 This will help the brussels sprouts get crispy and slightly charred, instead of steamed.